CleverPet/hackerpet-games/README.md

    | 11. | [**MatchingMoreColors**](./games/011_MatchingMoreColors) <br><sup>CleverPet&nbsp;<info@clever.pet></sup> | This challenge adds white to the mix, the number of solutions grows exponentially!  | ![](./games/011_MatchingMoreColors/MatchingMoreColors.gif) |

-* ### Community Submitted Games
+### Community Contributed Games
-   These games were submitted by the community, you can too!
-Just create a pull request in this repository.
+   Anyone can make a game for the Hub!
+If you'd like to add yours below, just create a pull request to this repository.
+We'll commit all appropriate games.

    |||||
    |:---|:---|:---|---|
    | 12. | [**hello-animal**](./games/012_hello-animal) <br><sup>CleverPet&nbsp;<info@clever.pet></sup> | An introduction to the basics of building hackerpet interactions. | ![]() |